open-telemetry/opentelemetry-php/examples/distributed-tracing/README.md

 # Distributed Tracing Example
 This example uses `docker-compose`, and illustrates the distributed tracing functionality of OpenTelemetry.
-An HTTP request to service-one will make multiple con current HTTP requests, each of which is injected with a `traceparent` header.
+An HTTP request to service-one will make multiple asynchronous HTTP requests, each of which is injected with a `traceparent` header.

 All trace data is exported via grpc to an [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/), where they are forwarded to zipkin and jaeger.